gammasim/simtools/docs/source/guidelines.rst

 .. _Guidelines:

-Guidelines for Gammasim-tools Developers
+Guidelines for gammasim-tools Developers
 ****************************************

-This section provides help and guidelines for developers of Gammasim-tools.
+This section provides help and guidelines for developers of gammasim-tools.
-If you want to contribute to Gammasim-tools, please use one of the contact points listed at the entry page of this documentation.
+If you want to contribute to gammasim-tools, please use one of the contact points listed at the entry page of this documentation.
-In general, please take note of the `ctapipe Development Guidelines <https://cta-observatory.github.io/ctapipe/development/index.html>`_.
-Gammasim-tools follows the same `style <https://cta-observatory.github.io/ctapipe/development/style-guide.html#>`_ and `code guidelines <https://cta-observatory.github.io/ctapipe/development/code-guidelines.html>`_.
+In general, please take note of the `ctapipe Development Guidelines <https://cta-observatory.github.io/ctapipe/development/index.html>`_. gammasim-tools follows the same `style <https://cta-observatory.github.io/ctapipe/development/style-guide.html#>`_ and `code guidelines <https://cta-observatory.github.io/ctapipe/development/code-guidelines.html>`_.

 Project setup
 =============

-The main code repository for Gammasim-tools is on GitHub:
+The main code repository for gammasim-tools is on GitHub:

 `https://github.com/gammasim/gammasim-tools <https://github.com/gammasim/gammasim-tools>`_